- Idaho has mountain and forest habitats that provide habitats for 12 species of snakes.

 Idaho is home to two types of venomous snakes.
 The praire rattlesnake has a much more limited range while western rattlesnakes are found across much of southern Idaho.

 They can reach a length of 3 to 5 feet and come in many colors, including olive green, brown, and yellow.
 Along its body are dark blotches that turn into rings closer to the tail.
 Their eyes are elliptical, which means that they look like slits, similar to a cat’s eye.
-As a bite from this snake can be quite deadly, it helps to be able to identify one in the wild.
+As a bite from this snake can be quite dangerous, it helps to be able to identify one in the wild.

 That being said, the prairie rattlesnake isn’t inherently aggressive.
 In fact, if you enter its territory, it is likely to freeze in place in hopes of blending into its surroundings, or it may simply slither away.
 However, if someone is foolish enough to follow it, it will coil and rattle.
 This is your last chance to back off before it strikes, so please do so.
 This rattlesnake will not look for trouble, so avoiding it avoids any risk altogether.

 The other venomous snake in the state, the western rattlesnake, is more common, as its range covers much of southern and western Idaho.
 The snake is also called the northern Pacific rattlesnake and can have multiple appearances.
 Some western rattlesnakes have a dark coloring with light blotches, and others a light color with dark blotches.
 In this sense, they almost look like each other’s inverse.
 Other than coloring, however, western rattlesnakes share most things in common.
-They have triangular heads, stripes from their eyes to mouths, and a length of 6 feet.
+They have triangular heads, stripes from their eyes to mouths, and a length of up to 6 feet.

-As far as habitat goes, the western rattlesnake is quite versatile.
+As far as habitat goes, the western rattlesnake is versatile.
 They prefer rocky areas but may also be found in grasslands.
 On top of that, they may be active at any hour of the day, and they can even swim.
 Their prey includes small animals like mice, birds, and lizards, and they curl up in wait while looking for their chance to strike.

 As with most rattlesnakes, their telltale rattle is a last-ditch effort to avoid battle with a predator, so back off if you hear one.
 Even though most rattlesnake bites are “dry bites,” meaning that they don’t inject any venom, you don’t want to take any chances, so please seek medical attention immediately.